Shop by Room ➜ Kitchen ➜ Under Sink Water Filters

 TDS means Total Dissolved Solids.
 There are a lot of dissolved solids in water— salts, metals, minerals, and contaminants.
 Put another way, TDS is everything in the water that isn’t hydrogen or oxygen (H2O), because if you can remove these tiny salts, it means the filter is working well enough to remove basically everything else.
 A reverse osmosis filter works by removing the TDS and keeping just the H2O molecules.

-What are the disadvantages of RO?
+What are the disadvantages of Reverse Osmosis?

 Water waste: depending on the brand, for every 1 gallon of pure water created, RO wastes 1-5 gallons of water.
 In general, whole-house RO wastes more than under-sink RO.
 The two I have listed waste about 2 waste gallons for every 1 pure gallon.